 Technical Memoranda: At pre-determined milestones throughout the Tender Design process, the Consultant shall submit technical memoranda on particular parts of the work.
-The Consultant shall identify such milestones in his Baseline Programme developed under Sub-Task C1.
 Each memorandum shall set out the concepts, methods, criteria and key parameters used in design, the results of design calculations, a clear discussion of the reasoning behind the technical decisions involved, indications of related matters still to be settled, and a brief account of the implications for costs and programming.
 These reports shall be submitted as soon as possible after work performed for specific items.